 Scholarships are available for two of the four Summer Institutes: Statistical Genetics (SISG) and Statistics and Modeling in Infectious Diseases (SISMID).
-Tuition scholarships are open to all graduate students.
+Tuition scholarships are open to all graduate students (postdocs are eligible for SISMID but not SISG).
 Travel scholarships are open only to students attending a U.S. college or university for travel within the United States.
 All eligible applicants are automatically considered for a travel award which consists of a small stipend to help offset travel costs.

 Please note that individuals supported by NIH training and career development mechanisms (K, T, or F awards) may not eligible to receive a scholarship.
 Please check with your PI and/or grant administrator.

 The scholarship application will be available online January 5..
 Applications will be accepted through March 30, 2018.
 You may complete your application in stages; however, please be sure to save your application each time before exiting.

 How does my advisor submit a letter of recommendation for my scholarship application?

 - Include the name and email of your advisor in your scholarship application.

 - Email the following link to your advisor (make sure your advisor uses the same email you provided in your application): http://www.biostat.washington.edu/suminst/advisor/recommendation

 - You may send an email to your advisor from your application dashboard; however, you must save your application first in order for this function to work.